UK falls silent on anniversary of Russian invasion as Sunak praises Ukrainian bravery

 Britain also announced a new package of sanctions, imposing an export ban on every piece of equipment Russia has been found using on the battlefield in Ukraine.

-He was joined outside No 10 by wife Akshata Murthy, Kyiv’s ambassador to Britain Vadym Prystaiko and dozens of Ukrainian troops being trained by the UK.
+Rishi Sunak was joined during the minute silence outside No 10 by wife Akshata Murthy, Kyiv’s ambassador to Britain Vadym Prystaiko and dozens of Ukrainian troops being trained by the UK.

 Labour leader Sir Keir Starmer said that the UK’s support "is as firm and unstinting today as it was on that dark day one year ago".